-Wire Fox Terriers make excellent watchdogs thanks their alertness and acute hearing.
-As long as their barking isn’t a result of being left alone for long periods of time, expect them to let you know when someone is near.
+Wire Fox Terriers make excellent watchdogs, thanks to their alertness and acute hearing and vision.
+So long as their barking isn’t a result of you’re leaving them alone for long periods of time, expect them to let you know when someone is near.

 They Love the Spotlight

 Wire Fox Terriers love the spotlight and love to perform.
-Their happy-go-lucky and funny personality make them perfect performance dogs, especially in film and TV shows.
+Their happy-go-lucky and funny personalities make them perfect performance dogs, especially in film and TV shows.

 The Wire Fox Terrier is intelligent but also independent.
 They require patience, consistency and a sense of humor.

 Positive reinforcement training works best with Wire Fox Terriers.
-In fact, they will shut down completely if they are treated harshly.
-And, they get bored quite easily so make sure training sessions are short and fun.
+In fact, they will shut down completely if you treat them harshly.
+And they get bored quite easily, so make sure training sessions are short and fun.

-Wire Fox Terriers can also be trained for dog sports and activities such as agility, obedience, search and rescue, drug detection and more.
+You can also train Wire Fox Terriers for dog sports and activities such as agility, obedience, search and rescue, drug detection and more.

-They also make amazing therapy dogs thanks to their cheerful personality.
+They also make amazing therapy dogs thanks to their cheerful personalities.
 These dogs bring smiles and laughter wherever they go.